conradkleinespel/rooster/README.md

 - scrypt for key derivation (`n = 2^12, r = 8, p = 1` by default, customizable)
 - aes-256-cbc for encryption
 - hmac-sha512 for authentication

-Rooster runs on Windows, MacOS, Linux and probably more.

 ## Installation